durham-qlm/durham-qlm.github.io/events/ICAP_satellite.md

 ---
 This [ICAP](https://icap28.com/) satellite meeting will take place at the [Radisson Blu Hotel]( https://www.radissonhotels.com/en-us/hotels/radisson-blu-durham?facilitatorId=RHGSEM&cid=a%3Aps+b%3Abng+c%3Aemea+i%3Abrand+e%3Ardb+d%3Aukirwe+r%3Abrt+f%3Aen-US+g%3Aho+h%3AGBXVU1+v%3Acf&gclid=d215526a5491147c6fea37a1275fea3f&gclsrc=3p.ds&msclkid=d215526a5491147c6fea37a1275fea3f&utm_source=bing&utm_medium=cpc&utm_campaign=MS_GBR-IRL_CR_UKIRWE_sk_Brand_Durham_GBXVU1_EN_PH%26EX_United+Kingdom&utm_term=radisson+blu+durham&utm_content=Brand_Durham_Hotel_EX_A.+Migration) in the heart of historic Durham this satellite meeting will allow for deeper discussions and interactions between researchers working in the fields spanning molecules, Rydberg atoms, magnetic atoms and more. <br>
-Starting with lunch on Monday 22nd July and ending with lab tours on the afternoon of Wednesday 24th July, there will be a mixture of invited and hot-topic speakers, discussion sessions, a poster evening (Tuesday(=) and conference banquet (Monday). <br>
+Starting with lunch on Monday 22nd July and ending with lab tours on the afternoon of Wednesday 24th July, there will be a mixture of invited and hot-topic speakers, discussion sessions, a poster evening (Tuesday) and conference banquet (Monday). <br>
 ## Registration
 The registration fee includes the conference dinner on the Monday evening, as well as tea/coffee and lunch each day.
 Registration will open soon. <br>